 Making A Difference in Our County

-Although Evans County Extension does not have a Family and Consumer Sciences agent based in its office, Extension personnel still strive to assist local residents with their questions.
-A wide variety of free resources is available through UGA Extension publications, the county office and through phone conferences with Family and Consumer Sciences Extension agents in surrounding counties.
+Although Evans County Extension does not have a Family and Consumer Sciences agent based in the office, we strive to assist local residents with their questions.
+Common questions regard food safety, food preservation and treating mold and mildew.
+These topics and others are answered through a wide variety of free UGA Extension publications available at the county office or by phone conferences with Family and Consumer Sciences agents in surrounding counties.